Bug Bites and Stings (cont.)

 - Where can I find more information on bug bites and stings?

-- Identify Bugs and Their Bites Slideshow
+- Identifying Bugs and Their Bites

-- Black Widow vs Brown Recluse Slideshow
+- Black Widow vs Brown Recluse Spider

-- Summer Skin Hazards Slideshow
+- Summer Skin Hazards

 When is medical attention needed?